92green/dataparcels/packages/dataparcels-docs/src/pages/getting-started.md

 ### What's going on

 * `react-dataparcels` is imported.
-* It stores the data in a `ParcelStateHoc` higher order component, which passes a parcel down as props.
+* It stores the data in a `ParcelHoc` higher order component, which passes a parcel down as props.
 The parcel contains the data.
 * The `.get()` method is used on the parcel to create smaller parcels containing just `firstname`, `lastname` etc.
 * The `value` and the `onChange` functions aree given to each of the `input` elements.

 Notice how changes to each of the fields are merged into the original data structure for you.
 But we can do better.

-## New And Improved™
+## Hello Better World

 This is the same example with a few improvements added: better rendering performance, and a reduction of repetitive code.